 Using a 'Steering Committee' as an example leadership mechanism, Appendix 1.1 provides a Steering Committee Charter Example as a tool to guide countries in the establishment of such a Committee for National Geospatial Information Management.
-The Steering Committee requires a Chair to act as the spokesperson, Terms of Reference, roles and responsibilities and code of conduct.
+The Steering Committee requires a Chair to act as the spokesperson, and has Terms of Reference, defined roles and responsibilities and a code of conduct.
 The Charter is used to define the Committee's mission, authority and responsibilities, composition, how and when meetings will be held, communicating meeting details and Committee actions, and how meeting minutes will be written and approved.

-Ideally, the Chair will be a senior official within the Cabinet or Ministry of Government, with the ability to 'champion' and oversee the geospatial information management strategy and policy, and whom can drive change, mandate and decision-making.
-In some cases, a Co-Chair may be appointed as a senior official in the national geospatial, mapping or survey agency, and able to contribute geospatial-related expertise and experience to aid decision-making.
+Ideally, the Chair will be a senior official within the Cabinet or Ministry of Government, with the ability to 'champion' and oversee the geospatial information management strategy and policy.
+The senior official drives change, guides mandates and encourages decision-making.
+In some cases, a Co-Chair may be appointed from the national geospatial, mapping or survey agency, and be able to contribute geospatial-related expertise and experience to aid decision-making.